DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Potential buyers will want to know the details of each appliance you’re selling, along with the sale price, any warranty information you have, and the condition of the item.
 Don’t skimp on the details, and be honest with your information.

-Go through your add and information one more time.
-Double-check that your listing is categorized under the correct location, and your pricing details are accurate.
+Go through your ad and information one more time.
+Double-check that your listing is categorized under the correct location and that your pricing details are accurate.

 It only takes about 15 minutes to get your product listed on Craiglist.
 Keep an eye on your email for interested buyers.